7.8 — Why (non-const) global variables are evil

 So what are very good reasons to use non-const global variables?

 There aren’t many.
-In most cases, there are other ways to solve the problem that avoids the use of non-const global variables.
+In most cases, using local variables and passing them as arguments to other functions is preferable.
 But in some cases, judicious use of non-const global variables can actually reduce program complexity, and in these rare cases, their use may be better than the alternatives.

 A good example is a log file, where you can dump error or debug information.
-It probably makes sense to define this as a global, because you’re likely to only have one log in a program and it will likely be used everywhere in your program.
+It probably makes sense to define this as a global, because you’re likely to only have one such log in a program and it will likely be used everywhere in your program.
+Another good example would be a random number generator (we show an example of this in lesson 8.15 -- Global random numbers (Random.h)).

 For what it’s worth, the std::cout and std::cin objects are implemented as global variables (inside the std namespace).